buda-base/lucene-bo/README.md

     stopFilename - file name of the stop word list (defaults to empty string for the shipped one, set to null for no stop words)
 ```

-The nullary constructor is equivalent to `TibetanAnalyzer(true, true, true, false, null)`
+The nullary constructor is equivalent to `TibetanAnalyzer(true, true, true, "unicode", "")`

 #### TibWordTokenizer